What is an easy-access savings account?

 You could also use an easy-access Cash ISA, which protects any interest you earn from the taxman (however, most people don’t now pay tax on their savings interest anyway due to the personal savings allowance).

-Easy access savings accounts are often referred to as instant access savings accounts because, theoretically, there is no or very little delay between requesting your withdrawal and your money being transferred into your current account.
+Easy access savings accounts are often referred to as instant access savings accounts because, theoretically, there is no or very little delay between requesting your withdrawal and your money being transferred into your current account (view the best bank account switching offers here).

 The benefits of easy access savings accounts